JackSzwergold/Cheat-Sheets/content/Linux-Unix - exFAT Partitioning and Formatting.md

 Template: index
 ---

-## Linux-Unix - exFAT Partitioning and Formatting

-By Jack Szwergold

 This document explains the basics of partitioning, formatting, mounting and labelling a block level device from the command line in Linux/Unix.

 ### Check for block level devices.